Lionsberg/lionsberg-wiki/Personal Planning Tool.md

 2. Review your [[Personal Analysis Tool]]: Assess your current situation, resources, constraints, and opportunities to set achievable milestones and goals.

-3. Develop a [[Work Breakdown Structure (WBS)]]: Break down your goals into smaller, manageable components and develop a WBS that outlines the scope of work for each component.
+3. Develop a [[Work Breakdown Structure]]: Break down your goals into smaller, manageable components and develop a WBS that outlines the scope of work for each component.

 4. Define [[Milestones]]: Identify roughly five top-level milestones that lie between your current Reality and future Vision in each [[Features of Work]].